Will the US default on debt? A really simple guide to debt ceiling

 What happens if the debt ceiling isn't raised?

-This has never happened before so it is not entirely clear but it would cause major economic damage.
+This has never happened before so it is not entirely clear, but it would cause major economic damage.

 The government would no longer be able to pay the salaries of federal and military employees, or pensions.